Common Pest Cockroaches

 Oriental Cockroach

-• The female can lay eight egg cases, with about 16 eggs in each.
+• The female can lay 8 egg cases, with about 16 eggs per case.

 Male and Female Brown-banded Cockroach